lisaworsham/Coding-Quiz/README.md

 ## Review

 ```
 This was the hardest homework for me by far.
 I wasn't able to complete it unfortunatly.
 I wasn't able to get my scores to show and the styling is basic bootstrap (nothing fancy).
 I struggle alot and didn't allot myself enough time to finish it.

+UPDATE: I went ahead and finished this quiz to where it was finally functional.
+I'm working on styling and will update the repository once I'm satified with it.

 ```
 <img src="Capture.PNG">